MacLemon/CongressChecklist/README.md

 - If you don't want to be called $swearword, don't behave like one.
 - Help each other out.
 - Read the Code of Conduct and all linked documents at [help.ccc.de][3] and live by it.
-- Ask if it is ok to take a picture BEFORE taking the picture.
+- Ask if it is OK to take a picture BEFORE taking the picture.

 ### Children
 - Tag your children with an easy way to reach you, like DECT.